enjaku4/rabarber/README.md

 - `cache_enabled` must be a boolean determining whether roles are cached. _Roles are cached by default to avoid unnecessary database queries._ If you want to disable caching, set this option to `false`.
 If caching is enabled and you need to clear the cache, use `Rabarber::Cache.clear` method.
 - `current_user_method` must be a symbol representing the method that returns the currently authenticated user. _The default value is `:current_user`._
 - `must_have_roles` must be a boolean determining whether a user with no roles can access endpoints permitted to everyone. _The default value is `false` (allowing users without roles to access endpoints permitted to everyone)._
-- `when_unauthorized` must be a proc where you can define the behaviour when access is not authorized.
-Lambda argument `controller` is an instance of the controller where the code is executed. _By default, the user is redirected back if the request format is HTML; otherwise, a 401 Unauthorized response is sent._

 ## Roles